wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 X> ### Exercises will be clearly delineated like this!
 X> In each chapter we have added a number of exercises to test your knowledge and skill.
+X>
-X> You will need to complete these exercises as the subsequent chapters are dependent on them.
+X> *You will need to complete these exercises as the subsequent chapters are dependent on them.*
+X>
-X> If you get stuck, you can look at our code solution in *GitHUb*  [https://github.com/leifos/tango_with_django_19](https://github.com/leifos/tango_with_django_19).
+X> But don't worry if you get stuck, you can look at our solutions in *GitHUb*  [https://github.com/leifos/tango_with_django_19](https://github.com/leifos/tango_with_django_19).

-To see a fully-functional version of the application, you can also visit the [How to Tango with Django website](http://www.tangowithdjango.com/).

 ##Technologies and Services
-Through the course of this book, we will used various technologies and external services.
-Click one of the listed technologies or services to learn more about them.
+Through the course of this book, we will used various technologies and external services including:

 * [Python](http://www.python.org)
 * [Pip package manager](http://www.pip-installer.org)